Medical Information for Parents/Carers

 Whilst at the Academy, your son/daughter will be offered the remainder of their scheduled school-age immunisations.
 Click here for more information.

-Consent forms will be issued prior to each immunisation, and we ask that the forms are returned whether you consent or not, in order that the immunisation team can record that the immunisations were offered.
+All consent forms will be digital and put on our website prior to their visit.
+We ask that the forms are returned whether you consent or not, in order that the immunisation team can record that the immunisations were offered.

 What to do if your child is unwell